kingkundo/kinda-funny-soundboard-data/README.md

 The next stages of development will look like this:

+* Find a way to get you guys to be able to easily test your changes without having to leave that to me.
+I'm working on it!

 * See how the community responds to these changes, and how willing people are to contribute.

 * Continue working with the community, trying to find members willing to take this project over fully who I trust to ensure quality remains high.